stephyraju/ticktockwatches/README.md

 9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 10. The site is now successfully deployed.

+### Credits

+#### Acknoledgement
+Special thanks to Guido Cecilio Garcia, my Code Institute mentor, for his guidance and advice whilst working on this project.

+**Disclaimer**
+The content of this website is educational purposes only.